Yleo-Aubry/Data-challenge/Crédit-Agricole-Assurances-2025/README.md

 ## 🛡️ Robustness Strategy: "Capping"
 The evaluation metric (RMSE) is highly sensitive to outliers.
-We implemented a **Statistical Capping Strategy** at the 99.5th percentile on the predictions.
+I implemented a **Statistical Capping Strategy** at the 99.5th percentile on the predictions.
 This acts as a "circuit breaker," preventing the model from predicting unrealistically high values that would severely penalize the score on the Private Leaderboard.